RobiTheGit/DuplicateFilesDetector/README.md

 if there are no duplicate files, it'll print `No Duplicate files`

-IF you have dupliicates, it'll ask you which one you want to delete, answer with an interger, because otherwise, it'll skip it
+IF you have dupliicates, it'll ask you which one you want to Keep and delete the others, answer with an interger, because otherwise, it'll skip it

+It writes it into a shell script, so it won't delete the files until you run the shell script

+Tool is for Linux/Mac only